 - Reduce food waste

-- Engage consumers in closing the loop
+- Engage customers in closing the loop

 - Develop infrastructure

-- Drive sustainability in local communities, organizations and NGOs
+- Drive sustainability in local communities, organizations, and NGOs

 - Empower local players